A message from Chief Operating Officer Dave Stander

 Human trafficking is defined as the recruitment, harboring, transporting, obtaining or maintaining of a person by means of force, fraud or coercion for purposes of servitude, debt bondage, slavery, organ sales or participation in sex trade.
 It is a form of modern-day slavery, and it impacts every community in America.
 To learn more about trafficking in Oregon and Washington, click here.

 Distributor employees are in a unique position to spot human trafficking activity because we have access to non-public areas of venues, bars, hotels, convenience stores, event arenas and more where this activity is more likely to occur.
-The NBWA recognizes this and has worked with anti-trafficking organizations to create a set of educational tools and training materials.

 In the coming weeks we will release these materials to all of you.
 You will see general education and awareness information and an online training video, mandatory for those of us on the front lines.
 We will also make our communities awareness of our commitment through public promotion and signage on our fleet.